-Sandeep Chauhan, a fifteen-year-old tribal resident of Sanjay Gandhi National Park, Borivali, turned youth activist for Water, Sanitation, and Hygiene (WASH) in his pada, shares his story of what motivates him to advocate for toilets in his community.
+Sandeep Chauhan, a nineteen-year-old tribal resident of Sanjay Gandhi National Park, Borivali, turned youth activist for Water, Sanitation, and Hygiene (WASH) in his pada, shares his story of what motivates him to advocate for toilets in his community.

 “I was three years old when a leopard attacked me one evening outside my house” recalls Sandeep.“Even though I was really young at the time, I still remember the feeling of terror that consumed me that day.
 Luckily my mother was nearby and she managed to save me.
 However, a few months later, my elder sister who was only five years old, had ventured into the forest behind our home to urinate, and she was attacked by another leopard.
 We couldn’t save her; she was mauled to death.
 Since that day, having a toilet means more than privacy or hygiene for my family.
 It is actually a life-saving utility, without which our survival is at stake.”

 Sandeep Chauhan connected with CCDT’s Sahyog project staff members in 2015 through the launch of a Maternal and Child Health and Nutrition program in partnership with Plan India.
 Sahyog was designed to enhance the health of marginalized tribal communities living in Adivasi padas of Sanjay Gandhi National Park in Borivali and Aarey Colony in Goregaon, Mumbai.